Christendom Condemned Links

 Rather than see that Jesus gave us a new paradigm, a fundamentally different picture of God and that understanding this truth and following his instructions would lead us into a true, substantive atonement with God, Christianity treats what LOGOS did as some kind of transaction that helps God change his mind about us.

 Perhaps the most profound or fundamental mistake that Christianity fosters is the idea that God is transcendent, greater than human, composed of some mind-bending triune structure−three gods in one or three different faces of God−and cannot be completely understood as a human being.
-This idea is the Diabolos, the great divider, the original lie.
+This idea is the Diabolos, the great divider, the original lie, THE ORIGINAL SIN.

 See The Twin Pillars